 We are a group of about fifteen students trying to make a difference at ETH by giving a platform to people to speak up about any form of discrimination.
 We come from all kinds of backgrounds - from mathematics to environmental sciences, from bachelor's to master's and PhD level.
-We also work together with AVETH (the Association of Scientific Staff at ETH), so employees such as research assistants can also profit from our work and reach out to aet their voices heard.
+We also work together with AVETH (the Association of Scientific Staff at ETH), so employees such as research assis-